Spagecko/MalaArtBot/README.md

 # MalaArtBot
 This is a personal project wilt collaboration with a buddy to create a database of art using firebase from discord a server, and creating a bot that would print out the images randomly when called upon

-This project uses the Discord API for the Discord bot.
-This sorject is hosted on Glitch.io
-Bots is active and waits for a key word to run the script When script is run the Bot calls upon the database which is hosted on Google firebase Will pick a image randomly.
-However since its also a print it has a chance to fail Will print fail message if it does fail.
+This project is hosted on Glitch.io.
+The bot waits for a keyword to run the script.
+When called upon the Bot calls upon the database which is hosted on Google firebase then picks an image randomly to replies with.
+However since it's also a printer it has a chance to fail.If that happens the Bot will reply with a fail message which is also stored on the database.
 Bot will continue to wait till the next command is heard.

-Technologies: JavaScript, Firebase, Node.js, GLich.io(for hosting)